guptasarthak328/hackrfsdr_sweep_pi/README.md

 ## Table of Contents
 # Table of Contents

  - How to Use
  - Installation
    - Requirements
    - Setting up
      - Hardware
      - Editing the Files
      - Setting Up UDP Server
      - Executing the files w/ Command Line Arguments
      - Running File on Boot
  - Documentation
    - Testing Libraries
      - HackRF SDR
      - GNURadio + OsmoSDR
    - How Does the Code Work
    - GNURadio Version Note
  - Screenshots
  - Terminal Demonstration

 ## How to Use
+Description of the files in this repo:

 sdr_client.py is the file that will be executed on the Raspberry Pi that will do the 99% of the function of this project.
 It will interface with the HackRF Software Defined Radio (SDR) (More info on the HackRF SDR here: https://greatscottgadgets.com/sdr/), create and work with GNURadio Blocks (More info here: https://wiki.gnuradio.org/index.php/Main_Page), and finally formating the data and sending the desired output to a UDP Server.

 sdr_server.py provides the user to create a UDP Server that will work over Wireless Lan or Ethernet.

+requirements.txt is the Python Environment Requriements for the Raspberry Pi.

 ## Installation
 ### Requirements